mtfishman/ITensorMPOCompression.jl/README.md

   Support for compression of infinite lattice MPOs (iMPOs) is in the ITensorInfiniteMPS package which can be found [here](https://github.com/ITensor/ITensorInfiniteMPS.jl).

+  Technical notes on what this package does can be founs [here](https://github.com/JanReimers/ITensorMPOCompression.jl/blob/main/docs/TechnicalDetails.pdf)

 ## Installation